rdwinter2/hello-world-20190522/README.md

     * @param  helloWorldId  Optional unique identifier of the "Hello World"
     *         creationId    Optional unique identifier of the creation subordinate resource *
-    * @return HTTP 200 OK                    if the "Hello World" was created successfully
+    * @return HTTP 201 Created               if the "Hello World" was created successfully
+    *         HTTP 202 Accepted              if the request has been accepted, but the processing is not complete
     *         HTTP 400 Bad Request           if domain validation of the [[CreateHelloWorldRequest]] failed
     *         HTTP 401 Unauthorized          if JSON Web Token is missing
     *         HTTP 403 Forbidden             if authorization failure